jorgearanda/gunslingers/README.md

-In order to keep track of which territories players have controlled for an entire week, they put one control marker on a territory when they first take it over, and add a second marker to the territory at the end of the turn.
+In order to keep track of which territories players have controlled for an entire week, they put one control marker on a territory when they first take it over, and add a second marker to the territory at the end of the turn (after the Rent Collection phase).
 They can only collect rents for territories with two markers.

 Gunfights